 Want more information on where to stay in Bogota?
 Bellow, I have separated all of the Bogota hostels and hotels I recommend by price and kind.
 I have put some options for places to stay in La Candelaria as if you just have a night in the city it may be easier for you to stay here, although I’d still recommend Teusaquillo over La Candalaria personally.

-All of the places I have recommend are safe and secure so you can rest easy.
+All of the places I have recommended are safe and secure so you can rest easy.

 The Best Hotels in Bogota Colombia